|University Business Office

 Students are encouraged to review their financial account for amounts due after any registration or course adjustment activity.
 Students may access their financial account by using their MyMadison link or through the Web link provided in the billing e-mail.
 Student account balances are due in full by the due date specified on their account statement.

 To keep university costs as low as possible, the Commonwealth of Virginia has instituted the following financial policies:

 - There is a $50 fee for each check returned due to non-sufficient funds, stop payment order or account closed.

 - There is a late fee for all delinquent accounts.
-If a student has a balance due that is not covered by financial aid or the installment payment plan by the payment due date (Friday of the first week of classes), a late payment fee will be applied to the account which cannot be waived.
+If a student has a balance due that is not covered by financial aid or the installment payment plan by the payment due date, a late payment fee will be applied to the account which cannot be waived.
 Financial aid must be accepted and the installment plan must be set up by the due date to avoid the late payment fee.
-The late payment fee is 3% of the balance due and is non-negotiable.
+The late payment fee could be up to 10% of the balance due (historically 3%) and is non-negotiable.

-- Student account balances are due in full by the first week of classes to avoid a late fee and/or hold.
+- Student account balances are due in full by the due date specified on the account statement to avoid a late fee and/or hold.